Glossary

 A third-party site an AI model cites or links as evidence when answering a tracked query — industry publications, review platforms, directories, media outlets.

-In search-grounded answers the cited sources are a central lever.
-Whoever shows up there shows up in the AI answer, often as a linked citation.
-Achtung.app collects every third-party site AI models pull in for a brand's queries and ranks them by frequency, provider breadth and opportunity.
+In search-grounded answers, cited sources are a central lever.
+Whatever shows up there tends to show up in the AI answer, often as a linked citation.
+Achtung.app collects every third-party site AI models pull in for a brand's queries and ranks them by frequency, provider breadth, and opportunity.

-The opportunity badge (High / Medium / Low) flags the sources that promise the biggest leverage: cited often, not yet occupied by the brand.
+The opportunity badge (High / Medium / Low) flags the sources that promise the biggest leverage: cited often, but where the brand doesn't yet have a presence.
 Press outreach, guest posts, or directory listings on high-opportunity sources are among the most direct ways to lift AI visibility.

 More on this: